Whistler show focuses on Thames' inspiration of U.S. artist

 But over the next decade or so Whistler took inspiration from newly popular Japanese woodblock prints.

-The evolution culminated in the show's centerpiece, "Blue and Gold: Old Battersea Bridge," an evocative "nocturne" pastel from the early 1870s that shows the structure taller than it actually was.
+The evolution culminated in the show's centrepiece, "Blue and Gold: Old Battersea Bridge," an evocative "nocturne" pastel from the early 1870s that shows the structure taller than it actually was.

 The Sackler presentation is the final venue of a three-city tour.
 The exhibition includes almost 50 works from the Freer Gallery of Art, Sackler's sister museum and home to the biggest collection of Whistler art in the world.